 An A-Z of Australian Bush Creatures (ppbk) has been sent to the printers as a NEW 85% sized paperback version.
 This edition will be called the ‘Trade Edition’ and it is designed for entry into the mainstream market of the likes of BIG W and other department stores.
 These stores seem to prefer or like a certain size of book at a certain price point so we have tailored this to the smaller format.

 This version will be trimmed and the image will “bleed” so when I took off the “white border” or “White Frame” around my images I had to explore the extensive photoshop layers around the edges.
-It wasn’t easy casting my over every edge and most images having 360 Plus layers of detail and being 12GB in size made for a little bit of time.
+It wasn’t easy rebuilding each illustration to bleed over every edge and most images have 360 plus layers of detail.
+Each illustration is over 12GB in size so this took a little bit of time.
 Although I carefully peeled back the white layers to see where the image ran out and found some really cool stuff on some images and difficult fixes on others.
 The ‘Bleed’ was a great exploration as even though my book was 85% the size of the first edition the tim and bleed expansion meant the images were only reduced by 98% in some cases and 95% at worst.

 So I guess you have the original book in paperback that is nearly the same as the first only different.
 The magic, I think will be seeing it as they say … trimmed and to bleed.

 It will bring an exciting dynamic to the NEW book and I hope the department stores pick up on the accommodations made to get a round peg in a square hole for their internal buyers.